 The Board recognizes that the privacy of students or his/her belongings may not be violated by unreasonable search and seizure and directs that no student be searched without reasonable suspicion that the search will turn up evidence that the student has violated or is violating either a particular law or a particular rule of the school.
 Any search under this paragraph must be reasonable in scope and reasonable in the manner in which it is conducted.
 The extent of the search will be governed by the seriousness of the suspected infraction, the student's age and gender, the student's disciplinary history, and any other relevant circumstances or information.
 The Principal may arrange for a breath test for blood-alcohol to be conducted on a student whenever s/he has reasonable suspicion to believe the student has consumed or is under the influence of an alcoholic beverage while on school premises or while participating in a school-sponsored activity.
-If the result indicates a violation of school rules as described in the student handbook, the disciplinary procedure described in this Student Handbook will be followed.
-If the student refuses to take the test, the Principal will inform the student that refusal to participate implies admission of guilt leading to disciplinary action consistent with this Student Handbook.
+If the result indicates a violation of school rules as described in the student refuses to take the test, the Principal will inform the student that refusal to participate implies admission of guilt leading to disciplinary action consistent with this Student Handbook.